Do you have a dog that barks, lunges, whimpers, darts, salivates, freezes or has bursts of anxiety when he is:

 Reactive Dawg seminar dates & times:

-- All seminars held at the Awesome Dawgs Training Center, Temple and run up to 3.5 hours
+- All seminars held at the Awesome Dawgs Training Center, Temple

 - Registration and Payment Required to hold your space in the seminar